Organisation of Young Free Algerians

 The Organization of Young Free Algerians (OJAL, French: Organisation des jeunes Algériens libres) was a pro-government armed group that claimed credit for various attacks against civilians who sympathised with the Islamists during the Algerian Civil War.
 It was active mainly in 1994 and 1995.
-However, it was a front under which elements of the DRS, the Algerian security services, operated.
+However, some claims and speculations allege that it was a front organizations under which elements of the DRS, the Algerian security services, operated.
 OJAL never existed as an independent organisation.